 FEMA and the Illinois State Water Survey received a large number of comments regarding the Preliminary Flood Insurance Rate Maps released during the Summer 2015.
-REVISED Preliminary Flood Insurance Rate Maps are being prepared and will be released in late 2016 or early 2017.
-It is anticipated that an additional comment period will be held for these REVISED maps.
-If another Open House is scheduled, the dates will be posted when they become available.
+REVISED Preliminary Flood Insurance Rate Maps are being prepared and are scheduled to be issued in June 2017.
+The links to the maps will be updated as soon as they are available.
+It is anticipated that an additional 30-day comment period will be held for these REVISED maps.

 June 6, 2015 - Preliminary Flood Maps Released

 June 2017(Estimated) - Release of REVISED Preliminary Flood Maps